 Chapter 6.4

-Every other layer assumes a neutral chart and the right TFs under your cursor; default red/green candles and missing 72m/134m/347m/694m silently bias the structural reads Layers 4 and 5 depend on.
+Every other layer assumes a neutral chart and the right TFs under your cursor; default red/green candles and missing 72m/134m/347m/694m silently bias the structural reads Layer 4 and Layer 5 depend on.

 Switch candle colors AWAY from red/green.
 "Red = stop, green = go" is hard-coded — biases decisions.